-I’ll admit, I’m usually team pancakes, but there’s something irresistible about the little pockets on waffles that seem to soak up maple syrup so well and give you the perfect amount n every bite.
+I’ll admit, I’m usually team pancakes, but there’s something irresistible about the little pockets on waffles that seem to soak up maple syrup so well and give you the perfect amount in every bite.
 If waffles weren’t made for maple syrup, then I don’t know what was.

-How to make the best gluten free waffles
+How to make vegan waffles

 This recipe is a simple matter of combining all the dry ingredients together, then whisking in the wet and cooking in a waffle iron!
 Easy peasy.